binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 aside from what is builtin or distributed on most unix systems.

 Bash doesn't have a standard packaging system nor language support for modules.
 Nor does it have a standard logging system.
+While these are minuses for functionality, they're also pluses for simplicity.

 ### Ubiquity

 Simply put, bash is everywhere.
-The vast majority of unix distributions either come with bash as the default shell, come with it installed on the system, or have it available to easily install.
+The vast majority of unix distributions either come with bash as the default shell, come with it installed on the system, or have it available to install.
 Even MacOS and, now, Windows have system support for bash.

-Only Python 2 (and perhaps soon, Python 3) enjoys anywhere near that level of de facto presence on systems everywhere, and not so much as bash.
+Only python 2 enjoys anywhere near that level of presence on systems everywhere, and not nearly so much as bash.

-With a single text file (bash script) and zero software-installation-required, you could almost definitely reach the largest set of compatible runtime environments in the world with bash.
+With a single text file, in the form of a bash script, and zero software-installation-required, I feel confident stating that you can reach largest set of compatible computing environments in the world with bash.

 ### Command-line Orientation